 "Let us now consider what happens when you make the epistemological error of choosing the wrong unit: you end up with the species versus the other species around it or versus the environment in which it operates."
 (Bateson 1972)

 Mary Shelley’s Frankenstein has given us much to chew on, ranging across gender politics and history, including symbolic, political, psychological and social themes.
 Shelley was the daughter of writers Mary Wollstonecraft and William Godwin.
 Godwin is one of the forefathers of the anarchist movement and most famous for two books published within one year: An Enquiry Concerning Political Justice, an attack on political institutions, and Things as They Are; or, The Adventures of Caleb Williams, a novel that attacks aristocratic privilege, but also is the first mystery novel.
-Based on the success of these publications, Godwin was prominent figure in the radical circles of London in the 1790s.
+Based on the success of these publications, Godwin was a prominent figure in the radical circles of London in the 1790s.

 Mary Wollstonecraft was a writer, philosopher, and advocate of women's rights.
 During her brief career, she wrote novels, treatises, a travel narrative, a history of the French Revolution, a conduct book, and a children's book.
 Wollstonecraft is best known for A Vindication of the Rights of Woman (1792), in which she argues that women are not naturally inferior to men, but appear to be only because they lack education.
 She suggests that both men and women should be treated as rational beings and imagines a social order founded on reason.
 Wollstonecraft died at the age of thirty-eight, ten days after giving birth to her second daughter, leaving behind several unfinished manuscripts.